TacoWolf/garden/pages/mastodon.md

-- one of the coolest social networks on [da fedoverse]
+- one of the coolest social networks on [da fedoverse](the fediverse).
+	- i have like